Skyscanner/backpack-android/docs/compose/NavBar/README.md

 }
 ```

-By default, The navigation bar is solid style, but you can specify the transparent param to make it transparent while in expanded state.
+By default, The navigation bar is solid style, but you can specify the OnImage style to make it transparent while in expanded state.
 Example of a collapsible transparent navigation bar:

 ```Kotlin